Native Build

 Preparing the Build

-Bootstrap Prerequisites And Fetch Sources
+Bootstrap Prerequisites and Fetch Sources

 which curl || sudo apt-get install curl